 I assume most of you know what to bring when you go on a weekend trip or a short-term holiday somewhere.
 But what do you need to bring, when you want to work while traveling?
 Especially, when you will be on the road for a few months or even years?
 Check out the following digital nomad packing list to find out, what you need to pack for your new lifestyle and the things you can leave behind.

 What Kind Of Trip Are You Planning For?

 Ok, first things first.
 You can’t pack for every single occasion.
-You can’t bring clothing for hot beachy regions, equipment for a hike up to the Mount Everest AND your electronics to work online with you.
+You can’t bring clothing for hot beachy regions, equipment for a hike up to Mount Everest AND your electronics to work online with you.
 No one can carry all that!